smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/DataLoaderData/DataLoading.md

 Limitations in the current RIF

-* No support form covariates embedded in numerator or denominator data.
+* No support for covariates embedded in numerator or denominator data.
 Data must be extracted into a separate covariate table.
 Covariates must be merged into a single table and disaggregated (if required) by year.
 It is not planned to remove these restrictions which were in the previous RIF.
 * Covariates must be quantilised.
 Support for continuous variable covariates (i.e. on the fly quantilisation) may be added in future releases.